UCL/rsd-engineeringcourse/session99/index.md

 What we're installing
 ---------------------

-For the software carpentry session on programming, we'll be using the language *Python* and in particular versions >= 3.5.
-We will use the *Enthought Canopy* python distribution which contains a good collection of the most common *Python* modules as well as *IPython* (an improved *Python* interpreter) and the Jupyter notebook (a useful web-based user interface that allows you to create documents that combine text and *Python* code, executable with the same browser window).
+For the software engineering session on programming, we'll be using the language *Python* and in particular versions >= 3.7.
+We will use the *Anaconda* python distribution which contains a good collection of the most common *Python* modules as well as *IPython* (an improved *Python* interpreter) and the Jupyter notebook (a useful web-based user interface that allows you to create documents that combine text and *Python* code, executable with the same browser window).
 We'll need